 The more significant cons associated with beekeeping are the start-up and operational expenses.
 You’ll need to purchase some basic supplies (such as honeycombs, jars and protective gear) before you can get started.
 You can recover the initial costs if you’re able to get your honey to the market daily.
 In cases where the bees get a disease or require special care, you’ll need be prepared to cover the costs of expert help from a veterinary professional.

 If you can keep bees in your backyard, you can help limit the impact of colony collapse disorder.
 If that’s not feasible for you, however, there are other ways you can help support your local bee populations.

 Plant vegetation that bees like: If you have a garden but you can’t currently keep bees, consider planting what bees like.
 Many plants are almost entirely pollinated by bees.
 In Colorado, for example, sunflowers, blue giant hyssops, and goldenrod are local favorites for bees.

 Don’t destroy bee habitats: Another way of supporting your local bee colonies is by maintaining bee populations.
 Not all bees live in trees.
 Others (such as the bumblebee) are solitary and may live inside logs, mulch, or loose soil.
 If you have such areas in your yard, keep them intact and avoid using toxic pesticides.

 Support local beekeepers: Beekeepers are at the forefront of sustaining what’s left of our bee populations.
 Give them a helping hand by donating supplies, purchasing their products and making contributions.
 For example, beekeepers can always use hives, jars, and seeds for planting new bee-loving crops.
-You should also keep an eye out for upcoming flea markets (states like Colorado and California have a lot of them) so you can purchase local honey, wax and other products.
-Buying directly from beekeepers is not only supportive but you also get the freshest products available.
+You should also keep an eye out for upcoming flea markets so you can purchase local honey, wax and other products.
+Buying directly from beekeepers not only supports the local economy, but you also get the freshest products available.